tmandersson/PSL1GHT/README.md

 * [ps3toolchain](http://github.com/ooPo/ps3toolchain)

 The SDK also includes a few standalone tools to help compilation.
-A host gcc is required to build raw2h, and sprxlinker requires libelf.
-Python 2.x is required to run fself.py
+A host gcc is required to build raw2h, ps3load, and sprxlinker requires libelf.
+Python 2.x is required to run fself.py, sfo.py, and pkg.py.

 Building
 --------